tvn9/glory-of-newgrid/README.md

 The wireframe concept and the code is complete free, and provided as is.

 ## PURPOSE of THIS PROJECT
-The puspose of this work is to demonstrate and test the CSS grid lay system for experimental, and education.
+The puspose of this work is to demonstrate and test the CSS grid layout system for experimental, and learning.

 ## Run test
 [Click to run](https://monksedo.github.io/glory-of-newgrid/)